bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 Legends
 -------

-It is possible to create |Legend| annotations easily by specifying legend arguments to the glyph methods when creating a plot.
+You can create |Legend| annotations easily by specifying legend arguments to the glyph methods when creating a plot.

 Basic Legend Label